CascadeEnergy/php-consul-guzzle6-service-bridge/README.md

-# php-consul-guzzle6-service-bridge
+# php-service-client-guzzle6
-ServiceDiscoveryClientInterface implementation on Guzzle6
+ServiceClientInterface implementation on Guzzle6